humemai/taxonomy/README.md

 The provided `run.py` script extracts data from the `latest-all.json.gz` file, simplifies it, and writes the processed entities into batch JSON files for further use.
+It only extracts English data to save space.

 ### How the Processing Works